 Several public health agencies, led by the ATSDR and the CDC, have conducted major studies and other research to quantify the health consequences of the contaminated water at Camp Lejeune on those who were exposed to it.
 The ATSDR collected health data from thousands of former Marines and civilians who either worked or lived at Camp Lejeune during the relevant time frame.
 This data was compared to health information for a control group of residents and employees from another Marine base in California (Camp Pendleton) which had clean water.

-The ATSDR Study concluded that the Camp Lejeune population displayed a significantly higher risk of breast cancer compared to the control group from Camp Pendleton.
+The ATSDR Study – the same study comparing Camp Pendleton – concluded that the Camp Lejeune population displayed a significantly higher risk of breast cancer.
 The results of the ATSDR study also indicated that there was a correlation between the extent of exposure to the toxic water at Lejeune and the rate of breast cancer.

 In other words, those individuals in the group with more significant exposure to the Lejeune water displayed the highest breast cancer rates.